ivanvig/system-install/base.md

 /etc/modprobe.d/blacklist.conf
 blacklist iTCO_wdt

-You are now in a booteable system
+You are now in a bootable system

+Install zsh:

+# pacman -S zsh

+Create a user:

+useradd -m -s /bin/zsh user

+Add user in sudoers with visudo